Time Blocking 101 – Where Does Your Time Really Go?

 • 10:00 – 10:30: Content Prep

-A great way to make it more visual (perfect for my fellow neurodiverse community) is to use colour coding in your calendar or planner.
-You can choose to colour code the different task themes, activities, times etc. It helps you to visually separate different tasks, as well as your work, rest, and personal time.
+A great way to make this more visual (perfect for my fellow neurodiverse community), is to use colour coding in your calendar or planner.
+You can colour code different task themes, work, activities, and rest or personal time, to help you to visually separate activities, and see your week at a glance.

 Step 4: Plan With Your Energy

 Time blocking becomes even more effective when you combine it with energy awareness.
-What this means is that you pay attention to your natural highs and lows.
-We all have natural peaks and dips in focus and energy, whether you manage energy-related conditions or not.
+This simply means paying attention to your natural highs and lows.
+We all experience fluctuations in focus and energy, whether or not you manage energy-related conditions.

-You now need to think about when you are naturally more energised.
+You then need to consider when you naturally feel more energised.
 For me, that's early in the morning.
 I do my best work between 6am and 11am.
-Anything after that I plan tasks that take much less time and energy to focus on.
+After that, I plan tasks that require much less time, focus and energy.

-The next step is to fit the tasks into your calendar for the week, being mindful of their energy output, and your natural energy / focus fluctuations.
+The next step is to add tasks into your calendar with both time and energy in mind, working with your natural focus patterns and fluctuations.

-You can use the traffic light system for an easy visual:
+You can use a simple traffic-light system for an easy visual reference:

 • 🔴 Red tasks: Deep focus / creative work